 A January, 2017, article from the Miami Herald reported that former Miami Dolphins star Bob Kuechenburg was suing the Flashback Diner in Davie for a slip-and-fall accident he had there in 2015.
 Kuechenburg suffered a broken leg when he fell down an outside staircase at the restaurant.
 His attorney said that his medical costs alone ranged from $40,000 to $90,000 and that there were possible code violations pertaining to the staircase.
 Kuechenburg was reportedly unable to catch his fall because the handrail of the staircase was covered in Christmas garlands and a large sand ashtray used by smokers.

-Talk to a Slip and Fall Lawyer in Boca Raton
+Talk to a Boca Raton Slip and Fall Lawyer Today

 The vast majority of slip and fall cases are settled before they reach trial.
 We are skilled at negotiating and will fight on behalf of our clients for an offer of fair compensation.
 If the at-fault party's insurance carrier does not provide a settlement offer that is fair and reflective of the expenses our client has incurred due to their injury, we are prepared and comfortable with litigating the case before a jury.
 The decision as to whether or not you accept a settlement that is offered is always yours to make, and we provide guidance and experience in order to help you understand both the pros and cons of that settlement so that you can make as informed of a decision as possible.

 These types of cases can be lengthy and confusing and require expertise both in dealing with insurance claims as well as litigation.
-A slip and fall lawyer from Sibley Dolman can make the process easier by offering services that include settlement negotiations with the at-fault party’s insurance company, filing petitions, interviewing witnesses and thoroughly investigating all aspects of your case, and even representing you in court.
-To schedule a free consultation and case evaluation, contact us at Sibley Dolman online or call us at (561) 220-4963.
+A Boca Raton personal injury lawyer from Dolman Law Group can make the process easier by offering services that include settlement negotiations with the at-fault party's insurance company, filing petitions, interviewing witnesses and thoroughly investigating all aspects of your case, and even representing you in court.
+To schedule a free consultation and case evaluation, contact us at Dolman Law Group online or call us at (561) 220-4963.

 Boca Raton, Florida 33431